thallapallymahesh/Ai-based-threat-detection-system/README.md

-## AI Cybersecurity Threat Detection System
+## AI-Driven Threat Detection System Using Machine Learning For Cybersecurity

 ## Project Overview
 This project is an AI-powered cybersecurity monitoring system that analyzes network traffic and detects potential security threats.
 It helps users identify suspicious activities and improve network security.